 - 1. The following meetings will qualify for reimbursement: - 1.1 Administrative meetings; - 1.2 Curriculum and program support committees; - 1.3 Employee groups; - 1.4 Ad hoc committees; - 1.5 System initiated professional development workshops, with the exception of system-wide inservice days; - 1.6 Any other meetings approved by the Director. - 2.
-The CFO will budget for staff travel to meetings based on the following: - 2.1 Reimbursement will be made only when normal travel between the employee's home community and work community does not take the employee by the location of the meeting. - 2.2 The employee will be reimbursed for the lesser of: - 2.2.1 The distance between the meeting and school - 2.2.2 The distance between the meeting and home. - 2.3 Employees will be reimbursed for travel at the rates specified in their collective agreements or, if none is stated, at the Division approved rate. - 3.
-Requests for reimbursement must be submitted in a timely fashion and prior to August 31st each year.
+The CFO will budget for staff travel to meetings based on the following: - 2.1 Reimbursement will be made only when normal travel between the employee's home community and work community does not take the employee by the location of the meeting. - 2.2 The employee will be reimbursed for the lesser of:2.2.1 The distance between the meeting and school - 2.2.2 The distance between the meeting and home. - 2.3 Normally, all meetings will be held in Prince Albert unless otherwise approved by the Director. - 2.4 Employees will be reimbursed for travel at the rates specified in their collective agreements or, if none is stated, at the Division approved rate.